MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 Following some design discussions, we then moved towards a newer design for the bindings, so as to be able to read all the blocks available in a TNG file with maximal speed.
-This was acheived in merging [#32](https://github.com/MDAnalysis/pytng/pull/32) and ongoing work in [#38](https://github.com/MDAnalysis/pytng/pull/38), which are a total redesign of the whole PyTNG API.
+This was achieved in merging [#32](https://github.com/MDAnalysis/pytng/pull/32) and ongoing work in [#38](https://github.com/MDAnalysis/pytng/pull/38), which are a total redesign of the whole PyTNG API.